dmlc/mshadow/make/README.md

 Makefile Configuration of MShadow
 =====
-This folder contains Makefile configuration of mshadow.
 MShadow is a template library, you only need to include mshadow to use it.
+So this folder is not used to build mshadow library file.

+However, mshadow is a flexible library that allows you to compile with different configurations.
+For example, you can compile mshadow without CUDA, and specify your own choice of BLAS.
-You can compile mshadow with different mode, for example, with or without CUDA.
-There are different compile flags that you might need to set in your own configuration, and this folder provides a Makefile script to help you do that.
+There are different compile flags that you might need to set in your own configuration.
+This folder provides a Makefile script to help you do that.

 Usage
 =====